drak138/angular-project-canparo/README.md

 1.npm install in backend

+2.create a .env file and create a SENDGRID_API_KEY="your SendGrid API key"

-2.setup account in SendGrid
+3.setup account in SendGrid

-3.create a API key and save it for later
+4.create a API key and place it in SENDGRID_API_KEY

+//NOTE if when running the backend can't connect to the server that is due to change in node.js change from localhost to 0.0.0.0
+5. Start your MongoDb and mongosh

-create a .env file and create a SENDGRID_API_KEY="your SendGrid API key" 5.run back-end with server with npm test in backend
+6.run back-end with server with npm test in backend

-6.npm install in canparo-bank
+7.npm install in canparo-bank

-7.run front-end server with ng serve in canparo-bank
+8.run front-end server with ng serve in canparo-bank

 // front-end functunality